conduktor/scala-api-template/README.md

 - tag main to release Prod via Github action

 The stack is deployed on Google Cloud (Cloud Run + Cloud SQL)

-## Database
-The database layer is written via [skunk](https://tpolecat.github.io/skunk/index.html) (using native postgres, not jdbc)

-The database is hosted at CloudSQL.
-It can only be accessed via the CloudSQL proxy, behind the VPC, or by whitelisting an ip.

-We use the VPC option (the proxy option does not fit well with Skunk config model)

 ## Migration